josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 I won't get too much into it here, but SvelteKit also offers a way to [pre-load data server-side](https://kit.svelte.dev/docs#loading) from routes like this, or from external sources.

 **Worth noting:** when using the static adapter, there of course isn't any server to query at run time.
-So in that case, any internal endpoint query or `fetch` call like this is run at build time, and whatever the result at that point, it will be output as plain static files.
+So in that case, any server-side queries or `fetch` calls will run at build time, and whatever the result at that point, it will be output as plain static files.
+Any JSON routes you might have will still be query-able on the live site, but they'll be static.
+(For example, here's [this site's /blog/posts.json endpoint](/blog/posts.json).)

 <SideNote>
 The ability to read Markdown files isn't included by default in SvelteKit, but it <em>does</em> have the fairly easy-to-install <a href="https://mdsvex.com/" rel="external">MDSvex</a> for that (the Svelte version of MDX, if you're familiar).